The obstacles and rewards of changing your role in a software company

 Even if you feel that it’s not the right time for a change or even if you are where you want to be in your career, you should still explore new areas.
 It enables you to understand your colleagues’ job and its effects on yours.
 It also helps you in the long run, it widens your horizons.
 Also, our company culture encourages this and it sets you up for professional development.

-What was your main takeaway from this endeavour?
+What was your main takeaway from this endeavor?

 You will find yourself in new situations, sometimes in very difficult circumstances.
 Colleagues and mentors who advise you will inevitably also criticise you.
 Don’t take it personally!
 Learn to extract the advice from their objection, and just move forward.